Date: 30 September 2016. Cup-holder Repair.

 spill.
 Skipper gets enthusiastic when we are riding in Algae.
 With

-my cup in the holder I didn't worry about spills.
+my cup in the holder I did not worry about going thirsty nor

 One day we spotted a blue crab